pinchbv/floor/docs/entities.md

 ```

 ### Supported Types
-Floor entities can hold values of the following Dart types which map to their corresponding SQLite types and vice versa.
+Flat entities can hold values of the following Dart types which map to their corresponding SQLite types and vice versa.

 - `int` - INTEGER
 - `double` - REAL